-In September 2006, we acquired Paraclete Armor and Equipment, Inc. (Paraclete) of St. Pauls, North Carolina.
-Paraclete is a rapidly growing innovator and developer of advanced ballistic body armor used by military personnel, including Special Forces units of the U.S. military.
-The purchase price of \$30.3 million included a note payable and cash paid to the previous owners and other direct external costs associated with the acquisition.
+In September 2006, we acquired Paraclete Armor and Equipment, Inc. of St. Pauls, North Carolina.
+Paraclete is an innovator and developer of advanced ballistic body armor used by military personnel, including Special Forces units of the U.S. military.
+The purchase price of \$30.4 million included a note payable and cash paid to the previous owners and other direct external costs associated with the acquisition.
 The note is non-interest bearing and is payable in five annual installments of \$2.0 million beginning September 1, 2007.
 We recorded the note at a fair value of \$8.5 million at the time of issuance.
 The note discount of \$1.5 million is being recognized as interest expense over its term.
 Goodwill related to the Paraclete acquisition, which is included in the North American segment, is expected to be deductible for tax purposes.

-The following table summarizes the preliminary estimated fair value of the Paraclete assets acquired and liabilities assumed at the date of acquisition:
+During 2007, we finalized the allocation of the Paraclete purchase price, resulting in a \$4.0 million adjustment between intangibles and goodwill.
+The following table summarizes the final estimated fair values of the Paraclete assets acquired and liabilities assumed at the date of acquisition:

-September 2006
+September 2006 (In thousands)

-(In thousands)
+Current assets , d 2.640

-Current assets \$ 2,640
+J.

 Property 2,414

-Intangibles 6,680
+Intangibles 2,696

-Goodwill 18,554
+Goodwill 22,675

-Total assets acquired 30,288
+Total assets acquired 30,425